hungdojan/elastic-quacker/README.md

 INFO :: Sent - RUN_SEQUENCES:  []
 INFO :: Recv - RESPONSE_OK:    [0a 00 00 00]
 INFO :: ----- Payload successfully sent -----
+INFO :: Number of key sequences: 20
 ```

+## Contribution
+Feel free to fork this repository and create a new projects on top of this.
+New feature suggestions or bug fixes are also welcomed.
+Have fun.